DMarby/Harpia/README.md

 Harpia
 ===========

-A simple Gist client for OS X
+An easy to use Gist app for OS X

 Also available on the [App Store](https://itunes.apple.com/us/app/harpia/id956307528)